Dapo-Obembe/positivus/README.md

 - Minify and optimize all assets
 - Purge unused TailwindCSS classes
-- Generate production CSS file in the dist/
+- Generate production CSS and JS files in the dist/

+### WPCS & PHPCS Setup

+If you want your code (for theme) to follow the WPCS (WordPress Coding standards):

+1. Run `composer install`
+2. Ensure you install and activate these extensions (php snifer by wongjn and phpcs by shevaua) installed
+3. Then you can lint and fix via: `composer lint` and `composer fix`

 ## Theme Structure

 ```
 your-theme-name/
+|-- .vscode/                # settings for WPCS
 |-- acf-blocks/             # Custom acf blocks you need (See the Note below this section)
 |-- acf-json/               # Your ACF data stored here in JSON immediately you create them in the backend
 ├── dist/                   # Compiled assets (auto-generated)
 │   ├── css/
-│   ├── js/                 # (pending)
+│   ├── js/                 # css and js compiled/bundled
 |   |-- icons/
 ├── inc/                    # PHP includes
 │   ├── partials/           # Reusable functions for items like buttons, img, etc